By Gary DeAsi

 Behavioral segmentation is a technique for segmenting customers by their behavior, so you can better understand them and engage with them in a more optimal way along their journeys.

-Using the ten behavioral segmentation methods described above, you can make your marketing campaigns more effective, maximize ROI, increase customer lifetime value and build a deeper knowledge of your customer base.
+Using the ten behavioral segmentation methods described above, you can enable customers to reach their unique goals, maximize ROI, increase customer lifetime value and build a deeper knowledge of your customer base.

 How do you segment your customers?
 Which behavioral segmentations methods do you use?
 Join the discussion by leaving your comments below.